Xilinx/wireless-xorif/src/libxorif/README.md

 ## LIBXORIF Source Directory

-* This directory contains the source files and Makefile for the ORAN-Radio-Interface C API Library (libxorif)
+* This directory contains the source files and Makefile for the ORAN-Radio-Interface Front-Haul Interface C API Library (libxorif)

 ### API